-If insurmountable issues are encountered during the conventional boring process, Mountain Valley, in consultation with RK&K and the USFS, may perform corrective actions, such as selecting a new drill path, within the approved corridor or may implement an alternate trenchless crossing method as outlined in this plan.
-The following list, although not all inclusive, provides some examples of issues that would require the implementation of this contingency plan:
+If insurmountable issues are encountered during the manned tunnel boring process, Mountain Valley, in consultation with Michels and the FS, intends to perform corrective actions, such as selecting a new drill path, within the approved corridor or may implement an alternate trenchless crossing method as outlined in this plan.
+The following list, which is illustrative, not exhaustive, provides examples of issues that could require the implementation of this contingency plan:

-- Slow or minimal penetration rate below an average penetration rate below 15 feet per day; - Excessive torqueing issues that include three or more torqueing "twisting off" events or failure of the gear box; - Poor cutting returns; - Mechanical failures of drill string or bit assembly If a bit assembly or drill string fails, it will be pulled out and repaired.
-If there is more than one failure of these components, or the damaged bit cannot be withdrawn from the bore for repair, the bore will be considered a failure; and - Deviation from planned bore path If the deviation from the bore path is significant enough that the field engineer determines it cannot be corrected or made up in the remaining bore length, the bore will be considered a failure.
-The amount of acceptable deviation is dependent upon the angle of deflection and the remaining distance to be drilled.
+- Mechanical failures of MTB Equipment If a catastrophic failure of the MTB equipment occurs and it is not possible to repair or rebuild, a substitute boring unit will be installed. - Deviation from planned bore path If the deviation from the bore path is significant enough that the field engineer determines it cannot be corrected or made up in the remaining bore length, the bore will be considered a failure.
+The amount of acceptable deviation is dependent upon the angle of deflection and the remaining distance to be drilled. - Unanticipated geological or hydrological conditions in which ground or surface water affects construction or the geologic materials become unstable or collapse. - Unexpected soil contaminants or conditions posing a safety hazard to the MTB methodology.

-Open-cut installation is assumed to be not an option for the pipeline installation under the ANST.
-Mountain Valley will notify and involve Federal Energy Regulatory Commission (FERC) inspectors and USFS representatives prior to implementing the contingency plan or making any adjustments to the boring plans and procedures.
+Mountain Valley will not use open-cut methods to install the pipeline under the ANST.
+Mountain Valley will notify and seek approval from Federal Energy Regulatory Commission (FERC) inspectors and FS representatives prior to implementing this contingency plan or making any adjustments to the boring plans and procedures.
 Abandonment procedures and alternative crossing measures will be discussed with appropriate permitting, regulatory, and land-managing agencies, and required approvals will be obtained prior to implementing any alternative crossing measures.

-While all contingency options are viable at the ANST crossing, conventional auger bore is the simplest method.
-Microtunneling and Direct Pipe are more complex processes and will require larger entry and exit workspaces.
-Both contingency methods are estimated to take approximately 14 weeks to complete.
+While all FS-approved contingency options are viable at the ANST crossing, manned tunnel boring is the most effective method.
+Microtunneling and Direct Pipe are a more complex process and will require larger entry and exit workspaces, and the length of a conventional auger bore underneath the ANST would be at the outer limits of this method's typical application.
+Either of the three contingency methods are estimated to take approximately 10 weeks to complete.
 However, there are many factors (such as weather and equipment malfunctions) that may extend this duration.
 Mountain Valley intends to complete the bore as quickly as possible.